microsoft/essex-build/packages/scripts/docs/check.md

     "prettier": "@essex/prettier-config"
     ```

-### rome
+### biome

 ### Purpose

-rome is a modern linter and formatter.
+Biome is a modern linter and formatter.
 It can be used in essex scripts as the configured formatter.

 ### Customization

--`<rootDir>/rome.json`, see [rome docs](https://rome.tools) for configuration details.
+-`<rootDir>/biome.json`, see [Biome docs](https://biomejs.dev) for configuration details.